slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Types.EmptyLinesAroundTypeBraces

-Enforces one empty line after opening class/interface/trait brace and one empty line before the closing brace.
+Enforces one configurable number of lines after opening class/interface/trait brace and one empty line before the closing brace.

+Sniff provides the following settings:

+* `linesCountAfterOpeningBrace`: allows to configure the number of lines after opening brace
+* `linesCountBeforeClosingBrace`: allows to configure the number of lines before closing brace

 #### SlevomatCodingStandard.Namespaces.FullyQualifiedClassNameInAnnotation